Onkar Singh Kalkat: Early life

 Onkar Singh Kalkat was a postgraduate in economics from the University of Delhi.

 Military career

 He joined the British Indian Army at the age of 24 and studied at the Defence Services Staff College.
 He saw operations in both the Northeast India and Burma between 1938–45, and in Jammu and Kashmir in 1947 and then in 1971 when he was commander of the 14 Infantry, leading the recapture of 32 posts from the Pakistanis.
 He then worked first as an instructor and then as a Commandant at College of Combat, Mhow.
+From 1969 till January 1971, he served as Commandant at the Infantry School, Mhow.
 He opted for voluntary retirement at the age of 54 in 1972.
 After retirement, for two years, he was the Chief Military Intelligence Officer in the Cabinet Secretariat, Government of India, working under Research and Analysis Wing (R&AW).